maxtoroq/maxtoroq.github.io/XCST/docs/code-generation.md

 Next, add `xcst.generated.cs` to your project.
 Note that, because we are using a pre-build event, this file does not need to exist when you build and generate code for the first time.

-Lastly, make sure your project references the `Xcst` NuGet package.
+Lastly, make sure your project references the `Xcst.Runtime` NuGet package.